galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/tutorial.md

 > ### {% icon question %} Question
 >
->  what percentage of your sample was labelled `Lactobacillus`?
+>  What percentage of your sample was labelled `Lactobacillus`?
 >
 > <details>
 >   <summary> Click to view answer</summary>